thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 **Note**, some recommendations:

-* Make sure your Apache Kafka version is 2.8.x;
+* Apache Kafka version can be safely set to the latest 3.4.0 version as the TB MQTT Broker is fully tested on it;
 * Use m5.large or similar instance types;
-* Use default 'Monitoring' settings or enable 'Enhenced topic level monitoring'.
+* Use default 'Monitoring' settings or enable 'Enhanced topic-level monitoring'.

 ## Step 6.
 Configure links to the Kafka (Amazon MSK)/Postgres

 ### Amazon RDS PostgreSQL

-Once the database switch to the ‘Available’ state, on AWS Console get the `Endpoint` of the RDS PostgreSQL and paste it to `SPRING_DATASOURCE_URL` in the `tb-broker-configmap.yml`.
+Once the database switch to the ‘Available’ state, on AWS Console get the `Endpoint` of the RDS PostgreSQL and paste it to `SPRING_DATASOURCE_URL` in the `tb-broker-configmap.yml` instead of `RDS_URL_HERE` part.

 ![image](/images/mqtt-broker/install/aws-rds-endpoint.png)